Covic/superstore-dw/README.md

 Welcome to your new dbt project!

 ### This is a simple sandbox for learning dbt tools and some other cool stuff, I will use
 this README file to explain some configuration changes step by step.
+For version 1 there will be only configuration and testing iussues, for version 2 on the README will be placed on the project folder.

 The first task on dbt will be to change dbt_project.yml to change the working directoty from root (default) to superstore_dw, after that perform a dbt test and dbt run to Check